! Below script is for Google Grow for Mediavine >

-For 90 degree masons miter joins, ideally you want to avoid having a join land too close to a hob because it get very hot, a sink where lots of water will be splashing around and also any other aperture or appliance so as to maximise the strength and minimise the chance of the stresses on the joint.
-Additionally the joints need to land where there will be ample support and positions available for fixings underneath to also keep the join strong for years to come.
-People tend to sit on worktops which is worth remembering throughout the installation.
+Ideally you want to avoid having a worktop join land too close to a cook top/hob because it gets very hot and oil etc. will be splashing around there.
+Also avoid having a worktop joint too close to a sink where lots of water will be splashing around and also any other aperture or appliance so as to maximise the strength and minimise the chance of any stresses on the worktop join.

 You can see in the picture below an example of where you could choose where to position the worktop joints.
-By avoiding a join next to the sink the worktop join will not only be much stronger because there is much more material to the left of the sink (instead of a thin strip) but the join will be exposed to less water too;
+By avoiding a join next to the sink the worktop join will not only be much stronger because there is much more material to the left of the sink (instead of a thin strip) but the worktop joint will be exposed to much less water too;

-Worktops will generally need to be cut in tight against walls, the exception being where the wall is going to be tiled.
-In this instance it is better to leave a small gap of around 3mm for expansion.
-This will obviously be covered by the tiles and can be sealed with silicone too.
+The exception being where the wall is going to be tiled.
+In this instance it is possible to leave a small gap of around 4-5mm for expansion.
+This will obviously be covered by the tiles and their adhesive and can be sealed (and hidden) with a silicone bead too.

 Where you will fit the cut edge of the worktop against a wall and it will not be seen, you can cut it to length with a circular saw.
 Because a circular saw cuts upward, this must be done from the underside (turn the worktop upside down) in order for the blade not to tear the grain or Formica.
 You must also cut from the front to the back.
 For Formica worktops, the circular saw blade must enter at the front edge, because if you come from the back to the front the blade will chip the front edge of the worktop out and ruin it as it comes through the face of the worktop.
 It is normally easier to mark the underside of the counter top any way as it has a paper backing and pencil lines can be clearly seen.

 Click here to visit the page with full instructions on cutting worktops to length with a circular saw, plunge saw and router.